Pocketwatch 101™ – Essential Information about Vintage and Antique Pocket Watches

 Types of Watch Jewels

 The basic materials used in the manufacture of synthetic ruby are sulphates of aluminum and ammonia.
 These undergo various chemical, mechanical and thermal treatments and are turned into dark-red ruby in the form of a "boule".
 After this, the machining of the stone requires as many as 50 different manufacturing operations, from the sawing of the boule to the final polishing of the jewel.

 These are tiny "donuts" of synthetic ruby or garnet which have a carefully sized and shaped hole through their center.
 The cross-section of the hole in the jewel can be straight-sided (plate-jewel) or rounded (olive-hole jewel).
-The pivot of a wheel arbor (the "axle" for each of the gears in the watch) rides in the hole of the jewel, and the jewel provides a smooth, hard surface which when lubricated is also very low friction.
+The pivot (the polished tip) of a wheel arbor (the "axle" for each of the gears in the watch) rides in the hole of the jewel, and the jewel provides a smooth, hard surface which when lubricated is also very low friction.
 This allows the watch to run with less mainspring power, and protects the moving parts of the watch from wear.

 Cap-jewels (also called end-stones):

-These small, angle-faced jewels are attached to the pallet fork and interact with the teeth on the escape wheel.
+These small, angle-faced jewels are attached to the pallet fork (with melted shellac) and interact with the teeth on the escape wheel.
 There are two pallet jewels, commonly called the entry and exit jewels, which take turns "locking" the gear-train of the watch and then transferring impulse power (through the impulse jewel) to the balance.
 In a typical 18,000 beat-per-hour watch, this locking function occurs five times per second.